-agnpy focuses on the numerical computation of the photon spectra produced by leptonic radiative processes in jetted Active Galactic Nuclei (AGN).
+agnpy focuses on the numerical computation of the photon spectra produced by particles radiative processes in jetted Active Galactic Nuclei (AGN).

-Notation and basic formulas are borrowed from [DermerMenon2009] which constitutes the fundamental reference for this code.
-The implementation of synchrotron and synchrotron self-Compton radiative processes relies on [DermerMenon2009] and [Finke2008]; [Dermer2009] and [Finke2016] are instead the main references for the external Compton radiative processes.
+Notation and basic formulas are borrowed from [DermerMenon2009] which constitutes the fundamental reference for this package.
+The implementation of synchrotron and synchrotron self Compton radiative processes relies on [DermerMenon2009] and [Finke2008].
+[Dermer2009] and [Finke2016] are instead the main references for the external Compton and \(\gamma\gamma\) absorption implementation.

 The code is available in the python package index and can be installed via

 astropy managing physical units and astronomical distances;

 matplotlib for visualisation and reproduction of the tutorials.

 The documentation includes several tutorial jupyter notebooks providing examples of applications of the code functionalities.